 Based on volume, paper is the largest element in American landfills.
 Normally, it takes two to six weeks in a landfill to get completely decomposed.
 If we recycle paper items, we can easily save a lot of landfill space, while reducing the energy and virgin material requirements of making non-recycled paper.

 By weight, food waste is the largest waste item in American landfills.
 The time taken for food waste decomposing depends on the type of food.
-Normally, an orange peel takes 6 months but an apple core or a banana peel takes around one month to decompose.
-An important component of food recycling is having the right container to deal with it.
+Normally, an orange peel takes six months, but an apple core or a banana peel takes around one month to decompose.
+An important component of food recycling is to have the right container to deal with it.

 Different sources have different information on the actual time various waste items take to decompose in landfills.

 - Plywood: 1-3 years

 - Cotton Glove: 3 months